geozwaan/Erosion/README.md

 Published by Science Advances. https://doi.org/10.1126/sciadv.adr3418

-Accompanying videos and analysis results used in this work can be found in this GFZ data publication:
+Accompanying videos and analysis results used in this work can be found in the following GFZ data publication:

 **Results of detailed serpentinization and associated natural H2 potential in rift-inversion orogens, as simulated using numerical models**